 But nevertheless, here's the thing.
-They've done such a great job of investing money, and contributing to their Roth IRAs, but at this point, I told them to stop.
-Instead, believe it or not, because they were surprised at first, to fund a traditional IRA instead.
+They've done such a great job of putting money, investing money, contributing money to their Roth IRAs, but at this point, I told them to stop, and instead, believe it or not, because they were surprised at first, to fund a traditional IRA instead.
 In fact, not just one, but one for each of them.
-So he could put in $7,000 this tax year, and she could do $7,000 as well because they're over the age of 50.
+So he could put in 7,000 this tax year, and she could do 7,000 as well because they're over the age of 50.
 Right now, I'm recording this video in 2020, so in the future, those contribution limits could be different than they are this year.

 But based on the scenario today, they could put away $14,000, or they could contribute $14,000 to their IRAs combined this year, and they could get a nice tax deduction.
 Now, at this point in their life, they're both making more money than they ever have.
 They're really in their peak earning years.
 So by contributing to a traditional IRA, they're able to get the tax deduction and the tax savings.
 Now you may be asking me the same question that they asked me.
 "Well, that's great, but isn't it also really nice to be able to get that tax-free income in retirement, especially if, like you just said, you believe tax rates are going to rise as well?"
 Here's why I didn't recommend it.
 Again, almost all other than the little bit that was in savings was it inside of a Roth IRA.
 In fact, all their retirement account money was inside of a Roth IRA.